Myanmar to open insurance sector to foreigners in 2015

 Before the former military government launched a sweeping nationalization in 1963, there were more than 70 local and foreign private insurance companies operating in Myanmar.
 Only the government-owned Myanma Insurance Enterprise has been doing insurance business since then.

-In the year to end-March, Myanma Insurance wrote gross premiums totaling 24.1 trillion kyat - around $28 million at official exchange rates.
+In the year to end-March, Myanma Insurance wrote gross premiums totalling 24.1 trillion kyat - around $28 million at official exchange rates.

-Reporting by Aung Hla Tun in NAYPYITAW.
-Additional reporting by Clare Baldwin in HONG KONG.
-Editing by Jason Szep and Ian Geoghegan